-Making a law in the Australian Parliament is a fact sheet explaining the law-making process in the Australian Parliament.
+Law-making explains the law-making process in the Australian Parliament.

 PARLIAMENTARY DOCUMENTS

 Several important documents are produced during the law-making process including the Bill, the explanatory note or memorandum, and the explanatory or second reading speech.

 Bills

 Some of the most significant documents produced by Parliament are Bills.
 A Bill is a proposed Act and the principal means by which government policy becomes law.
 Nowadays, the majority of Bills are drafted by the Office of the Parliamentary Counsel and then debated and considered in detail in Parliament before they are passed and become law.